beafshar/beafshar/README.md

 ## About me
-I am currently studying as a computer engineer student in University of Tehran.
-My main interests are Machine Learning, Natural Language Processing, Software Engineering and Formal Methods.
+Hello!

+This is Bahar Afshar.
+I am a master's student of Computer Science - AI applied at the UOttawa.
+I am working on my thesis about using active learning methods to detect an anti-money laundry system, under the supervision of Professor Paula Branco.
+Formerly, I received my Bachelor of Science in Computer Engineering from the University of Tehran.